Alison Beckner's Guide to Paris

 The city on the Seine is very close to our hearts.
-Not only have we spent a lot of time there together, but we both lived there separately before we met — Thomas for six years and me for one.
+Not only have we spent a lot of time there together, but we both lived there separately years ago.
 No matter how long we've been gone, it always feels like home when we return.

 That being said, Paris always offers plenty of new stuff to keep us on our toes.
-So, in the spirit of discovery — and in honor of the ongoing Paris Fashion Week — we asked our favorite expat/expert Alison Beckner Kaloumenos of Scout Services to share her current favorite Paris haunts.
+So, in the spirit of discovery — and in honor of the ongoing Paris Fashion Week — we asked our favorite expat/expert Alison Beckner of Inside Out Paris to share her current favorite Paris haunts.
 If you know Alison, you definitely know this: She doesn't mess around when it comes to recommendations.
-She's the kind of person who will send a list of fresh new places in the middle of the night, then call early the next morning to make you a reservation at whatever cool restaurant just opened — all because she wants your time in her adopted town to be the most amazing experience possible.
+She's the kind of person who will send a list of fresh new places in the middle of the night, then call early the next morning to make you a reservation at whatever restaurant she just listed — all because she wants your time in her adopted hometown to be the most amazing experience possible.

 where to stay (and play)